Cooperation between Volunteers, Govt Essential for Growth, Insists UN

 “When you chose to help you neighbour or perhaps the society with one thing or the other, you are involved in voluntary service or volunteerism.”

-The report which is entitled “Building Equal and Inclusive Societies”, highlights the importance of reinforcing the collaboration between volunteers and state authorities to enhance collaborative decision-making, create equal societies and support the inclusive implementation of national, regional and global development strategies.
+The report which is entitled “Building Equal and Inclusive Societies,” highlighted the importance of reinforcing the collaboration between volunteers and state authorities to enhance collaborative decision-making, create equal societies and support the inclusive implementation of national, regional and global development strategies.

 The report showed that the ways in which volunteers and state authorities interact, collaborate and partner are vital for the achievement of the 2030 Agenda for Sustainable Development and the Sustainable Development Goals.

-The report also added that volunteerism played a central role in strengthening people to state relationships, promotes better governance, helps build more equal and inclusive societies, and fosters stability.
+The report also added that volunteerism played a central role in strengthening people to state relationships, promote better governance, helped to build more equal and inclusive societies, and fosters stability.

-According to Nigeria’s vice president who was represented by the FCT Minister of State, Ramatu Tijani, with the spirit of togetherness, volunteerism will achieve its desired goal.
+According to Nigeria’s Vice President, Professor Yemi Osinbajo, who was represented by the FCT Minister for State, Ramatu Tijani, said that with the spirit of togetherness, volunteerism would achieve its desired goals.

-He noted that Nigerians were imbibing the spirit of volunteerism, as they are coming out to enroll into various voluntary activities of the government.
+Osinbajo noted that Nigerians are imbibing the spirit of volunteerism, as they are coming out to enroll into various voluntary activities of the government.

-He added that as countries start to build forward better from the pandemic, governments and other stakeholders need to work more closely with volunteers, engaging with them as key partners and opening up the space for them to collaborate on vital development solutions
+He added that as countries started to build forward better from the pandemic, governments and other stakeholders would need to work more closely with volunteers, engaging with them as key partners and opening up the space for them to collaborate on vital development solutions.

 Stakeholders at the Abuja event, also called for closer partnerships with state authorities to address urgent development challenges, from climate change, to ecosystem and biodiversity loss, to the effects of the COVID-19 pandemic.